The Ronettes: Formation and early years

 The Ronettes began as a family act where the girls grew up in Washington Heights, Manhattan.
 According to Nedra Talley, they started singing during childhood visits to their grandmother's home.
 "Estelle and Veronica are sisters," she said in a later interview.
 "I'm their cousin.
 Our mothers are sisters.
 We came out of a family that, on Saturday nights, home for us was at our grandmother's, entertaining each other."
-The Bennetts' mother was African-American and Cherokee; their father was Irish-American.
-Their cousin, Talley, is African-American, Cherokee and Puerto Rican.
+The Bennetts' mother was African American and Cherokee; their father was Irish-American.
+Their cousin, Talley, was African American, Cherokee and Puerto Rican.
 The trio also had a great-grandfather who was Chinese.
 "By the time I was eight, I was already working up whole numbers for our family's little weekend shows," Ronnie Spector later recalled.
 "Then Estelle would get up onstage and do a song, or she'd join Nedra or my cousin Elaine and me in a number we'd worked out in three-part harmony."

 Furthering their interest in show business, Estelle was enrolled at Startime, a popular dancing school in the 1950s, while Ronnie became fascinated with Frankie Lymon and the Teenagers.
 In 1957, Ronnie formed the group later known as the Ronettes.
 Ronnie, her sister Estelle, and their cousins Nedra, Diane, and Elaine learned how to perfect their harmonies at their grandmother's house, and became proficient at songs such as "Goodnight Sweetheart" and "Red Red Robin".
 Emulating Frankie Lymon and the Teenagers, the girls added their male cousin Ira to the group and signed up for a Wednesday night amateur show at the Apollo Theater run by a friend of Ronnie and Estelle's mother.
 The show started out as a disaster; when the house band started playing Frankie Lymon's "Why Do Fools Fall in Love", Ira did not sing a word, so Ronnie took over.
 "I strutted out across the stage, singing as loud as I could," Ronnie later recalled.
 "When I finally heard a few hands of scattered applause, I sang even louder.
 That brought a little more applause, which was all I needed."